cesartl/telepresence-k8s/README.md

 `./telepresence-discovery.sh`

-However the Kubernetes client is not able to access certificate files to talk to the K8s Master API and throws several exceptions
+This command will need to use the `--mount` command available from Telepresence `0.85` to access the k8s service account